serokell/deploy-rs/README.md

 ### Profile

 This is the core of how `deploy-rs` was designed, any number of these can run on a node, as any user (see further down for specifying user information).
-If you want to mimick the behaviour of traditional tools like NixOps or Morph, try just defining one `profile` called `system`, as root, containing a nixosSystem, and you can even similarly use [home-manager](https://github.com/nix-community/home-manager) on any non-privileged user.
+If you want to mimic the behaviour of traditional tools like NixOps or Morph, try just defining one `profile` called `system`, as root, containing a nixosSystem, and you can even similarly use [home-manager](https://github.com/nix-community/home-manager) on any non-privileged user.

 ```nix
 {